-The country over which we passed to-day, a distance of forty miles, was uncommonly pleasant, diversified with hills and valleys and covered with its self-provided carpet of lovely green.
+The country over which we passed to-day, the distance of forty miles, was uncommonly pleasant, diversified with hills and valleys and covered with its self-provided carpet of lovely green.
 Several Indians came on after us and traveled in company.
-Near night we encamped in a rich valley, through which a considerable stream of water runs to the north.
-Before it was dark, a number more whom I recognized as former acquaintances, overtook us, apparently reluctant to separate from our company.
+Near night we encamped in a rich valley, through which a considerable stream of water runs to the Before it was dark, a number more, whom I recognorth. nized as former acquaintances, overtook us, apparently reluctant to separate from our company.
 I conversed with them about the practice so universal among the men, of using tobacco for smoking, a very expensive indulgence, for which they pay almost as much as for their whole list of comforts besides.
 In reply to my arguments to dissuade them from its use, they said, "white men smoke."
-I admitted the truth, but told them that all white men are not wise in every thing they do; that they have some practices which are not good.
-The Nez Percés call tobacco, smoke, and remarked, "we are better then than white men; for they eat smoke"-meaning tobacco-"we do not eat smoke."
+I admitted the truth, but told them that all white men are not wise in every thing they do; that they have practices among some classes which are not good.
+The Nez Percés call tobacco, smoke, and remarked, "we are better then than white men; for they eat smoke,"-meaning tobacco-" we do not eat smoke."
 This to be sure was an argument of much shrewdness, and wholly unanswerable.
-Such is their attachment to this stupefying vegetable, that to obtain it, they will part with the last article of food or clothing, or even take down the poles which uphold their dwellings, and sell them for fuel.
-In this view I regarded it as a vice, from which they should be rescued if practicable.
+Such is their attachment to this stupifying vegetable, that they will part with the last article of food or clothing, or even with their own hands take down the poles which uphold their dwellings, and sell them for fuel to obtain it.
+In this view I regard it as a vice, from which they should be rescued if practicable.

 The 18th we continued our journey, and rode forty-five miles over a more fertile tract than we passed yesterday, and better supplied with wood.
-On the upper part of the 292 RICH SOIL.

-Walla Walla river is a delightful situation for a missionary establishment, having many advantages not found for some distance around.
-It is not, however, so central for either the Nez Percés, Cavuses, or Walla Wallas, as would be desirable, yet a mission located on this fertile field would draw around an interesting settlement, who would cultivate the soil, and be instructed.
+On the upper part of the Walla Walla river is a delightful situation for a missionary establishment, having many advantages not found for some distance around.
+It is not, however, so central for either the Nez Percés, Cayuses, or Walla Wallas, as would be desirable, yet a mission located on this fertile field would draw around an interesting settlement, who would cultivate the soil, and be instructed.
 How easily might the plough go through these valleys, and what rich and abundant harvests might be gathered by the hand of industry.
 But even now the spontaneous productions of these vast plains, including millions of acres, are so profuse, that not the fiftieth part becomes the food of organic life.
-In some places bands of Indian horses are seen; the timid deer, the hare, the wary marmot, and the swift gazelle.
-But these, with other animals, consume so small a proportion, that these wide fields are comparatively unoccupied.
+In some places bands of Indian horses are seen; the timid deer, or hare; the wary marmot, and the swift gazelle.
+But these, with other animals and insects, consume so small a proportion, that these wide fields are comparatively unoccupied.